 While you are walking in the Barkhor, you must be little aware of the house and structures you will see.
 The main structure in Barkhor is the Jokhang Temple.
-This temple was build during the reign of King Songtsan Gampo to house the statue of Buddha at the age of 12, brought into Tibet by the Nepalese princess as a dowry at her marriage to the Songtsan Gampo.
-Later after the death of the Songtsan, Chinese princess who also married the same king, swap the statue to protect the statue she brought in Tibet for same reason.
+This temple was built during the reign of King Songtsen Gampo to house the statue of Buddha at the age of 12, brought into Tibet by the Nepalese princess as a dowry at her marriage to the Songtsan Gampo.
+Later after the death of the Songtsan, Princess Wencheng who also married the same king, swap the statue to protect the statue she brought in Tibet for the same reason.
 Her’s is the statue of Buddha at the time of Achieving Nirvana.

-Barkhor is full of small temples representing different school of Tibetan Buddhism and house owned by many Tibetan noble family.
-I would ask every visitor to try to find center of Barkhor street. that is a very old structure, not much people will be there so it quite.
+Barkhor is full of small temples representing the different school of Tibetan Buddhism and house owned by many Tibetan noble family.
+I would ask every visitor to try to find the center of Barkhor street. that is a very old structure, not much people will be there so it quite.

 Attractions in Barkhor market